-As we also enter into derivative agreements with non-U.S. counterparties, which are subject to increasingly restrictive local regulations similar to the Dodd-Frank Act, we are required to follow some of these local regulations or help the non-U.S. counterparties comply with these local regulations.
-For example, the EU's Regulation on OTC derivatives, central counterparties and trade repositories (the "EMIR Regulation") came into force on August 16, 2012 and was implemented in the course of 2013 through a number of implementation measures.
-The EMIR Regulation has not yet been fully implemented.
-The EMIR Regulation is intended, among other things, to reduce counterparty risk by requiring that all standardized over-the-counter derivatives meeting specific thresholds be cleared through a central counterparty.
-In addition, OTC derivatives that are not centrally cleared will be subject to margin requirements.
-It is possible that EMIR Regulation will result in increased costs for OTC derivative counterparties and also lead to an increase in the costs of collateral.
-These increased trading costs and collateral costs may have an adverse impact on our business and results of operations.
+As the CFTC and regulators of other countries continue to promulgate new rules and regulations on derivatives, our derivative agreements and ability to engage in derivative transactions with certain counterparties may be adversely affected.
+Derivative agreements with non-U.S. counterparties are subject to increasingly restrictive local regulations similar to the Dodd-Frank Act.
+We are required to follow some of these local regulations or help the non-U.S. counterparties comply with these local regulations.
+It is possible that such regulatory requirements will result in increased costs for OTC derivative counterparties and also lead to an increase in the costs of collateral, which may have an adverse impact on our business and results of operations.